 2. Hit the Slopes at Mission Ridge Ski and Board Resort

 There are many things to do in Wenatchee Valley and the surrounding areas.
 The area’s climate is relatively moderate compared to other areas in the Pacific Northwest, but in the winter months, this is a destination you can visit to hit the ski slopes!
+This is the perfect activity if you’ve just come from a few days of exploring winter activities in Leavenworth.

 Twelve miles outside of Wenatchee, you’ll find the Mission Ridge Ski and Board Resort, where the Cascade Range meets the high desert of eastern Washington.
 When looking for what to do in Wenatchee during winter, these snow-covered peaks offer skiers and snowboarders over 2000 acres to explore.